Opiate Suicide Study in Patients With Major Depression

 - Female with a positive pregnancy test at screening or baseline.

-- Total SSI score of \<6 at the screen or baseline visits.
+- Total SSI score of \<6 at the screening visit.

 - \.
 Current diagnosis of a Substance Use Disorder (Abuse or Dependence, as defined by DSM-IV-TR™), with the exception of nicotine dependence, at screening or within six months prior to screening.